MarkusHaak/dominION/README.md

 ## Dependencies

-The following external python modules are required:
+The following external python modules are required (all are automatically installed):

 * watchdog
 * numpy